ConYel/my_site_two/README.md

 To argue with a person who has renounced the use of reason is like administering medicine to the dead.
 ― Thomas Paine

+The nicest constitutions of government are often like the finest pieces of clock-work, which, depending on so many motions, are therefore more subject to be out of order.
+― Alexander Pope